About Computer Science at Bryn Mawr College

 Major in Computer Science

 Students are encouraged to prepare a major course plan in consultation with their academic adviser in Computer Science.
-The requirements for a major in computer science are three introductory courses (CMSC 110 or 205, 206 and 231), three core courses (CMSC 240, 245 and one of 330, 340 or 345), six electives of a student’s choosing and a senior thesis.
+The requirements for a major in computer science are three introductory courses (CMSC 110, 206 and 231), three core courses (CMSC 240, 245 and one of 330, 340 or 345), six electives of a student’s choosing and a senior thesis.
 Students can specialize in specific disciplinary tracks or pathways by carefully choosing their elective courses.
 Such pathways can enable specialization in areas such as: computational theory, computer systems, software development, computer graphics, artificial intelligence, robotics, computational media, computational linguistics, cognitive science, etc. Students should ensure that they have completed at least three courses in computer science by the end of their sophomore year (we highly recommend CMSC 110, 206 and 231).

 Minor in Computer Science

 Students in any major are encouraged to complete a minor in computer science.
 Completing a minor in computer science enables students to pursue graduate studies in computer science, in addition to their own major.
-The requirements for a minor in computer science at Bryn Mawr are 110 or 205, 206, 231, any two of 240, 245, 246, 330, 340 or 345, and two electives chosen from any course in computer science, approved by the student’s adviser in computer science.
+The requirements for a minor in computer science at Bryn Mawr are 110, 206, 231, any two of 240, 245, 246, 330, 340 or 345, and two electives chosen from any course in computer science, approved by the student’s adviser in computer science.
 As mentioned above, these requirements can be combined with any major, depending on the student’s interest and preparation.

 Minor in Computational Methods

 This minor is designed to enable students majoring in any of the sciences (biology, chemistry, geology, physics, psychology), classical and Near Eastern archaeology, economics, growth and structure of cities, mathematics, philosophy, and sociology, to learn computational methods and applications in their major area of study.
-The requirements for a minor in computational methods at Bryn Mawr are 110 or 205, 206, 231; one of 212, 225, 245, 246, 330, 340 or 361; any two computational courses depending on a student’s major and interests (there are over 35 such courses to choose from in biology, chemistry, computer science, economics, geology, mathematics, physics, psychology and sociology).
+The requirements for a minor in computational methods at Bryn Mawr are 110, 206, 231; one of 212, 225, 245, 246, 330, 340 or 361; any two computational courses depending on a student’s major and interests (there are over 35 such courses to choose from in biology, chemistry, computer science, economics, geology, mathematics, physics, psychology and sociology).

 Students can declare a minor at the end of their sophomore year or soon after.
 Students should prepare a course plan and have it approved by at least two faculty advisers.
 Students minoring in computational methods are encouraged to propose senior projects/theses that involve the application of computational modeling in their major field of study.